nuxt/nuxt/docs/content/4.examples/4.routing/layouts.md

 ---
-title: "Layouts"
-description: "This example shows how to define default and custom layouts."
 toc: false
 ---

+# Layouts

+This example shows how to define default and custom layouts.

 ::ReadMore{link="/guide/directory-structure/layouts"}
 ::